 While cats kept safe inside generally live for about 12 to 20 years, cats left to fend for themselves outdoors are usually dead before they reach 5 years old.
 If they’re not hit by vehicles—the most common cause of death for cats allowed outside—they succumb to other dangers.
 Many people don’t want cats in their yard urinating, defecating, digging, eating plants, or killing birds and other wildlife and will harm them on sight.
 Across the U.S., people shoot, poison, mutilate, drown, torture, and trap unsupervised cats or even set them on fire or use them in ritual sacrifice.

-Like dogs and small children, cats who are let outdoors without supervision are vulnerable to the dangers of cars, other animals, cruel people, and diseases.
-(In addition to a dramatically lowered life expectancy, there is an increased risk of disease.)
-Feline leukemia, feline AIDS (FIV), feline infectious peritonitis (FIP), toxoplasmosis, distemper, heartworm, and rabies can be difficult to detect and, in the case of FIP and distemper, impossible to test for.
-They are also highly contagious and can easily be passed on to other companion animals.
+In addition to a dramatically shorter life expectancy, cats who roam outdoors face an increased risk of disease.
+Feline leukemia, feline AIDS, feline infectious peritonitis (FIP), toxoplasmosis, distemper, and rabies can be difficult to detect and, in the case of FIP and distemper, impossible to test for.
+Some are also highly contagious and can easily be passed on to other companion animals.

 ‘Outdoor Cats’ Kill Wildlife